julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/Bioinformatic_analyses/README_bioinfo.md

 ## 4 - Identification of orthogroups specific to naturally resistant-rifampin Rickettsia species

 ### 4.1.
-Using Orthofinder
+Orthofinder

-For this Orthofinder analysis, we used a restricted part of the previous dataset, corresponding to **18 *Rickettsia* genomes** (n=3 resistant and n=15 suceptible, see TableS2 for details).
-The command line are the same than the part above.
+For this Orthofinder analysis, the command line are the same than the part above.
+However, we used a restricted part of the previous dataset, corresponding to **18 *Rickettsia* genomes** (n=3 resistant and n=15 suceptible, see TableS2 for details).

-### 4.2 Using Roary
+### 4.2 Roary

 This tool compares the pangenome of a genome dataset, identifying the core genome and accessory genome.
 Find out more about the tool here: <https://sanger-pathogens.github.io/Roary/>.